 Like that sequence, each in-game death in Battlefield V sees your character’s name, birth date, and death date emblazoned across the screen in bold typography.
 Because, and here’s the thing: Battlefield V is absolutely horrifying.

-While Electronic Arts won’t be scrambling to put ‘Battlefield V is horrifying’ on the box, it’s actually meant as a great compliment – a game about World War II should be.
+While Electronic Arts won’t be scrambling to put ‘Battlefield V is horrifying’ on the box, it’s actually meant as a great compliment – a World War 2 game should be.
 And Battlefield V is unquestionably the most tense, emotional shooter I’ve ever played.